klogging/klogging/README.md

 }
 ```

-> Klogging is designed primarily for long-running services and other applications.
+> Klogging is designed primarily for long-running services and applications.
 >
 > I don’t know a reliable way to trap application shutdown and ensure all logs are sent before
 > shutdown proceeds.
 [Let me know if you do](mailto:info@klogging.io).